 The Essential Do’s & Don’ts Of Closing Down A Business

-Closing your business is never an easy thing to do — particularly at this moment in history.
-Here’s a quick rundown of what you should do — and what you shouldn’t.
+Closing your business is never an easy thing to do.
+Here’s a quick rundown of what you should and shouldn’t do.
 Don’t worry; we’ll go into more detail later.

 - Do: Communicate the situation with employees and customers